-As of January 2017, Martin has worked for the Free Market Foundation of South Africa (FMF) as its Head: Legal Policy and -Research.
+As of June 2019, Martin has worked for the Free Market Foundation of South Africa (FMF) as its Head: Legal Policy and -Research.
 He was a legal researcher between January 2017 and June 2019.
 In this capacity, he Martin works predominantly in the FMF’s Rule of Law Project, which is chaired by former judge of the Supreme Court of South Africa, Rex van Schalkwyk.

 In his time at the Rule of Law Project, Martin has authored several submissions to the South African government on proposed legislation; such as the controversial Prevention and Combating of Hate Crimes and Hate Speech Bill, 2016 and the Regulation of Agricultural Land Holdings Bill, 2017.
 Both submissions include Libertarian Legal Theory and an aversion to social engineering, but focus on the Rule of Law.

 The Rule of Law and Libertarian Legal Theory are both sides of the same coin.
 Libertarian Legal Theory provides the content and the principles of just law, and the Rule of Law provides for the procedure and process of just law.
 Without the Rule of Law, Libertarian Legal Theory is ineffective and useless, and without Libertarian Legal Theory, the Rule of Law is at worst potentially tyrannical, and at best redundant.